Finding a Top Financial Advisor Firm in Jackson, Mississippi

 Like EFP Advisors, Wealthview Capital, LLC is a fee-only advisor, which means it does not receive any commissions like fee-based firms may.
-It is also a small firm with four total employees, one of whom is a certified financial planner (CFP).
+It is also a small firm with three investment advisors, according to recent filings with the SEC.

-Wealthview Capital has $138 million in assets under management (AUM).
+Wealthview Capital has more than $178 million in assets under management (AUM).
 It does not have a set account minimum, nor does it charge a minimum annual fee.
-Account management fees are assessed at marginal rates.
-There’s a 1% annual management fee for assets under $1 million, a 0.75% annual management fee for assets between $1 million and $3 million and a 0.50% annual fee for assets over $3 million.
+Account management fees are assessed at marginal rates and based on assets under management.
+These annual fees range from 0.25% to 1.00% depending on the size of your account.

 More than three-quarters of Wealthview Capital clients are high-net-worth individuals.
 Those are not the only clients that the firm serves, however.
 It also works with non-high-net-worth individuals, businesses, trusts and foundations.